Scientific Exchanges

 What are the financial responsibilities after a research visit?

 A financial report has to be submitted.
-Travel costs have to be documented (e.g. tickets listing the actual charge).
-Living costs can be documented with the confirmation form provided by the SNSF; this provides sufficient documentation and no actual bills or receipts have to be submitted.
+Travel costs have to be documented (e.g. tickets listing the actual cost).
+The costs of accommodation and meals should be recorded using the confirmation form provided by the SNSF, which provides sufficient documentation, so no actual bills or receipts have to be submitted.
+Please note that the grant is not considered a salary, and unused funds must be reimbursed.

 After a research visit, can I calculate the entire grant as a lump sum?